anae09/electionWebService/README.md

 ## Description

-Web service which enables users to register participants (political party or individual), create and run election, and fetch election results.
+Web service which enables users to register participants (political party or individual), create and run an election, and fetch election results.
 There are two parts of the system, one for the user authentication and the other for running elections.

 ### User Authentication